 California Vehicle Code 23152(b) VC makes it illegal to drive with a BAC of 0.08% or higher.
 This section is sometimes referred to as California's DUI "per se" rule.

-The law presumes that if your BAC is 0.08% or greater at the time of your blood or breath test, you are guilty of DUI, regardless of whether you were actually under the influence of alcohol and/or drugs.
+The law presumes that if your BAC is 0.08% or greater at the time of your blood or breath test, you are guilty of DUI, regardless of whether you were actually under the influence of alcohol.

-In order to convict you of this offense, the prosecutor must prove the following two facts (otherwise known as "elements" of the crime"):
+In order to convict you of DUI under Vehicle Code 23152(b) VC, the prosecutor must prove the following two facts (otherwise known as "elements" of the crime"):

-Although these elements seem pretty straight forward, they really aren't.
+These elements of the crime of DUI are not as straightforward as they seem.
 Let's take a closer look at them to understand their legal definitions.

 That you drove a vehicle